From Specificity to Generality: Revisiting Generalizable Artifacts in Detecting Face Deepfakes: Conclusion

 \section{Conclusion}

 In conclusion, this study presents a universal framework for deepfake detection by focusing on common artifacts that span various types of face forgeries.
 By categorizing deepfake artifacts into Face Inconsistency Artifacts (FIA) and Up-Sampling Artifacts (USA), we enhance the generalization capability of detection models.
 This targeted approach allows the model to focus on detecting fundamental artifact patterns, and potentially improving its performance across diverse deepfake variations.
-In doing so, our framework may help address some challenges in current detection methods and could provide a promising foundation for developing more adaptable deepfake detection systems in future research.
+In doing so, our framework may help address some challenges in current detection methods and could provide a promising foundation for developing more adaptable deepfake detection systems in future research. \begin{ack} This work was supported in part by Key Science \& Technology Project of Anhui Province 202423l10050033, Zhejiang Provincial Natural Science Foundation of China under Grant (No. LQN25F020023). \end{ack}